Dates: October 6-31, 2021 at 7:30PM, plus 2:00PM matinees on October 10, 16, 24, 31

 Is the production suitable for children?

-The production is rated PG-13, recommended for ages 13 and up due to content, violence and potentially frightening sounds and images.
-For specific show content, please contact the office at firstname.lastname@example.org or 502.574.9900.
+The production is recommended for ages 12 and up due to content and potentially frightening sounds and imagery.
+For specific show content and questions, please contact the office at firstname.lastname@example.org or 502.574.9900.